Chart Color Schemes

 The exceptional employment performance in Forrest places it among Australia's strongest labour markets

-Forrest has an educated workforce with strong representation in professional services.
-Its unemployment rate is 0.7%, with estimated employment growth of 0.9% over the past year as of September 2025.
+Forrest has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 0.7%, lower than the Australian Capital Territory's (ACT) rate of 3.6%.
+In September 2025, Forrest had an estimated employment growth of 0.9% over the past year.

 Conversely, accommodation & food services show lower representation at 2.7% compared to the regional average of 6.5%.
-There are 2.6 workers for every resident, indicating Forrest functions as an employment hub attracting workers from surrounding areas.
-Over the year to September 2025, employment increased by 0.9%, while labour force grew by 1.2%, causing unemployment rate to rise by 0.2 percentage points.
-In contrast, ACT experienced employment growth of 1.4% and a drop in unemployment rate by 0.2 percentage points.
-State-level data as of 25-Nov shows ACT's employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Forrest's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years.
+As of the Census, there are 2.6 workers for every resident in Forrest, indicating that it serves as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, Forrest saw employment increase by 0.9% while the labour force increased by 1.2%, leading to a rise in unemployment rate of 0.2 percentage points.
+In contrast, ACT experienced employment growth of 1.4% with a drop in unemployment rate of 0.2 percentage points.
+For future insights into potential job demand within Forrest, Jobs and Skills Australia's national employment forecasts from May-25 can be considered.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Forrest's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, assuming constant population growth for illustrative purposes.

 Frequently Asked Questions - Employment